Computer Science (Top-up) BSc (Hons)

 Dr. Christos Chrysoulas' research interests lie in the area of Statistical Analysis, Machine Learning, Big Data, E-Learning systems, Smart Grids, and IoT.
 He has more than 25 technical papers (Book Chapters, Journal and Conference papers) in these areas.

-Tasos Dagiuklas’ research interests lie in the area of smart Internet technologies including open-based networking, digital-immersive media, cloud-computing, QoE Modeling-Management and Internet of Everything.
+Tasos Dagiuklas’ research interests lie in the area of smart Internet technologies including open-based networking, digital-immersive media, cloud-computing, QoE Modelling-Management and the Internet of Everything.
 He has over 130 publications including books and book chapters, journal articles and conference publications.

 Maria Lemac is a Lecturer in Informatics at London South bank University (LSBU).